Does Google Treat Compound Words and Decompounded Words as Keywords Equivalents?

 What’s the difference between icecream and ice cream, or paperclips and paper clips?
 How about sandpaper and sand paper, or thumbtack and thumb tack?
-A compound word comes about when two words can be joined together to form a new word.
+Compound words come about when two words can be joined together to form new words.

-In my examples, the meanings of each pair of two words joined together is the same as those two words as phrases.
+In my examples, the meanings of each pair of two words joined together are the same as those two words as phrases.

-Last week, another patent filing from Google came out on compound words, focusing primarily on describing how it might be used for search advertisements that it shows on web pages and during search results.
+Last week, another patent filing from Google came out on compound words, focusing primarily on describing how they might be used for search advertisements that Google shows on web pages and during search results.

-While it uses examples from Google search advertising, it gives us a better sense of how it might see icecream and ice cream as pretty much meaning the same thing.
+While the patent uses examples from Google search advertising, it gives us a better sense of how it might see icecream and ice cream as keywords meaning the same thing.
 Some patent filings are narrow in scope, but near the end of this one, we are told that the way Google handles compounds might apply to more than just ads:

-Although the above description refers to a content item such as an advertisement, content items such as video and/or audio files, web pages for particular subjects, news articles, etc. can also be used.
-Also, the implementations can be used with other compound words such as for example, Finnish, as well as other languages that include compound words.
+Although the above description refers to a content item such as an advertisement, content items such as video and/or audio files, web pages for particular subjects, news articles, etc., can also be used.
+Also, the implementations can be used with other compound words, such as Finnish and other languages that include compound words.

 Furthermore, while the above description refers to online advertisements, the implementation described can also be used with other possible applications such as, for example, machine translation, speech recognition, information retrieval, etc.